Resentment runs deep in Azeri town hit by rioting

 Residents of the town of 15,000, about 200 km (125 miles) northwest of Baku, complain of corruption across the tightly controlled country of nine million, an overbearing government and a lack of jobs, money and prospects.

-“Their behaviour was just the last straw and became a reason for the disturbances,” said Mamed, a 50-year-old man who declined to give his full name.
+“Their behavior was just the last straw and became a reason for the disturbances,” said Mamed, a 50-year-old man who declined to give his full name.

 Samir, a 26-year-old market stall holder, said: “The people in the leadership of our country care only about their own interests and forget about ordinary people like us.”